crutell331/Solace-Assignment/DISCUSSION.md

 - Advocate show page

 ## Added Context
-- 3 available PRs opened agains `main` branch
+- 3 available PRs opened against `main` branch
 - Branches are scoped to specific category of improvements and created in this order:
     1. `components_and_typescript`
     2. `backend_changes`